 While the aesthetics of Cocoon are pleasing and the clash between nostalgia and truth is intriguing, the film on the whole does not attempt to break any new ground in the coming-of-age genre.
 With the immense popularity of films such as Booksmart and Lady Bird in the past few years, female-led films focused on growing up have made their way from sleepover essentials to serious awards contenders, and the field is getting crowded.
 Most of the issues portrayed in the film have been done better or with a greater impact, and, when the credits roll, no scenes or lines stand out.
 But, for what it attempts, Cocoon succeeds as a tender and empathetic story that will surely resonate for viewers who were once in Nora’s shoes.

-Cocoon (Kokon) comes to UK & Irish cinemas and On Demand platforms on 11 December, from Peccadillo Pictures.
+Cocoon (Kokon) was released in UK & Irish cinemas and On Demand platforms on 11 December, from Peccadillo Pictures.